Yehh Jadu Hai Jinn Ka!: (Season 2)

-Rehan and Shayari also decide to help the khans and go on a mission to find Kaala jinn's name.
+Rehan and Shayari also decide to help the khans and go on a mission to find Kaala Jinn's name.
 Kaala Jinn, to defeat the Khans, sends Aman and Roshni's first child (who was killed by the red moon's arrow) as the third challenge.
 However, the Khans win over the baby's spirit (lovingly called baby rooh) with their unconditional love for it.
 After receiving the three clues, Aman and Roshni find the name when Rehan and Shayari discovered that whoever takes Kala Jinn's name dies immediately.
 Kala Jinn comes to the mansion and asks them to tell them his name.
 Roshni bursts out his name to save her child, shocking everyone, but her first child's spirit held her.
 Kala Jinn does not accept failure and challenges them to fight him.
 It is revealed that Armaan, being the son of Jinnad Ke Badshah and Ayaana, will end Kaala Jinn.
-Roshni, Aman, Rehan, and Shayari go on a quest to end kafala jinn, and Armaan finally kills the danger that troubled his family for many years.
+Roshni, Aman, Rehan, and Shayari go on a quest to end Kala Jinn, and Armaan finally kills the danger that troubled his family for many years.
 This quest brought Rehan and Shayari closer and reinforced their trust in each other.

-Later, after several other incidents, it is revealed that Tabeezi (Rubina), was an Ayaana earlier and wants her Angelic-heart back from Roshni and that Natasha was involved with her.
-It is also revealed that Roshni is Tabeezi's brother, Mansoor Ahmed Choudhary's daughter, and is the original owner of Junaid Manzil and Tabeezi's niece.
+Later, after several other incidents, it is revealed that Rubina "Tabeezi", was an Ayaana earlier and wants her Angelic-heart back from Roshni and that Natasha was involved with her.
+It is also revealed that Roshni is Rubina's elder brother, Mansoor Ahmed Choudhary's daughter, and is the original owner of Junaid Manzil and Rubina's niece.

-Roshni was devastated to learn this and promised to give her heart to Tabeezi but made her promise that she wouldn't hurt her family before The Night of the Golden Sun.
-But Tabeezi continued trying to hurt her and her family.
-Meanwhile, Rehan and Shayari try to help the family by searching for the Ilm e Jin book, which would solve their doubts.
+Roshni was devastated to learn this and promised to give her heart to Rubina but made her promise that she wouldn't hurt her family before The Night of the Golden Sun.
+But Rubina continued trying to hurt her and her family.
+Meanwhile, Rehan and Shayari try to help the family by searching for the Ilm-e-Jinn book, which would solve their doubts.
 To get answers, Rehan has to concentrate on his doubts, but all he can concentrate is on Shayari.
-This makes Rehan realise that he's madly in love with her.
-On the other hand, Roshni decides not to give her heart to Tabeezi and refuses to keep her promise, making Tabeezi furious.
+This makes Rehan realize that he's madly in love with her.
+On the other hand, Roshni decides not to give her heart to Rubina and refuses to keep her promise, making Rubina furious.

 Roshni again becomes pregnant.
 On the other hand, Rehan and Shayari are kidnapped and held captive, and Shayari is suffocated.
 Rehan breaks down on seeing this.
 Later they manage to remain alive.
 Rehan is unable to confess his love, but Shayari understands.

-On the night of the Golden Sun, she traps the entire Khan family in danger.
-Rehan and Shayri save them using their powers.
+On the night of the Golden Sun, Rubina traps the entire Khan family in danger.
+Rehan and Shayari save them using their powers.
 Aman and Roshni lose their powers but are protected by Armaan's powers.
-Finally, with the help of the magical ring given by Roshni's mother's soul to her, they defeat Tabeezi, and she is taken away by two other Ayaanas from Ayaana Kumbh.
+Finally, with the help of the magical ring given by Roshni's mother's soul to her, they defeat Rubina, and she is taken away by two other Ayaanas from Ayaana Kumbh.